kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

   // handleWsMessage is a function that will be called when the websocket receives a message.
   handleWsMessage: (message: string) => void

-  // the list of files in our node's VFS
+  // the list of files in your node's VFS
   files: KinoFile[]
   setFiles: (files: KinoFile[]) => void